ScooloV/bbpedia/docs/core_rules.md

-If two coaches are drafting teams for exhibition play between themselves, they should take a few minutes to determine how many SPP they will have firrst.
+If two coaches are drafting teams for exhibition play between themselves, they should take a few minutes to determine how many SPP they will have first.
 Tournament organisers should decide how many SPP participants will have and ensure this information is passed on to participants.

 SPENDING SPP
-The firrst thing to bear in mind when drafting a team for exhibition play is that randomly selected Skills or characteristic improvements are perhaps best avoided.
+The first thing to bear in mind when drafting a team for exhibition play is that randomly selected Skills or characteristic improvements are perhaps best avoided.
 This is especially true in tournament play.
 Randomly selecting Skills or characteristic